 Ullr is described by Saxo Grammaticas as a rotating ruler deity; a chieftain who takes turns.
 He rules over the Æsir whenever Óðin goes wandering, and he ruled the Vanir during the early wars with the Æsir.
-He represents just and responsible democratic systems and shared power.
-Call upon Ullr for any issue concerning government and politics, as well as for guidance when shouldering responsibility and authority.
-It was said that his oath ring would shrink to sever a limb or finger if you went back on your oath to him, so honour him by keeping your promises and really making your word your bond.
+It was said that his oath ring would shrink to sever a limb or finger if you went back on your oath to him!
+Modern pagans thus see Ullr as a god of oaths, promises and contracts.

 It is possible that he is the Saami interpretation of Óðin.
 Like Óðin, Ullr is a leader of the Wild Hunt.
 As such, his holy days include the traditional commencement of the Wild Hunt: the date of the first frost – sometime between October and November in the Northern Hemisphere, marked in modern times with Halloween.

 Suggested Signs and Symbols

-Bows (especially yew) and arrows, arrow heads, hunting axes and hatchets, yew trees, and all ever-greens.
+Bows (especially yew) and arrows, arrow heads, axes and hatchets, yew trees, and all ever-greens.
 Oath rings and torcs.
 Skis (both water and snow) and snowshoes, shields, and rib bones.
 Skates, snowboards and skateboards.
 Winter, snow and ice.
 The Northern Lights.
 Campfires, the great outdoors, and all rugged men.
-Animal pelts, especially wolf.
+Animal pelts, especially wolves.
 Dark green colours, and sometimes red and white as well.
 Venison, and all game meat.
 The runes Úr and Eoh.

 Uller, Ull, Ullur, Wulþuz, Wuldor, Ollerus, Holler, Herne, Tapio, Father Wuldor, Jack Frost.